shafayetShafee/line-highlight/README.md

 #### Example 01

-Suppose we want to highlight the second line of the following code chunk, to do that, we simply use, `source-line-numbers: "2"`.
+Suppose we want to highlight the second line of a code chunk, to do that, we simply need to use the chunk option, `source-line-numbers: "2"` for that chunk.

 ~~~
 ---